Islam in Sweden: Brandbergen Mosque

 The Brandbergen Mosque has been described by the FBI terrorism consultant Evan Kohlmann as a propaganda central for the Armed Islamic Group (GIA).
 According to Kohlmann, people connected to the mosque also participated in the financing of GIA's bombing campaign in France in 1995.

 In 2004 an Arabic-language manual, which carried the logo and address of the Brandbergen Mosque, was spread on the internet.
 The manual described the construction of simple chemical weapons, including how to build a chemical munition from an ordinary artillery round.
 On December 7, 2006, the Swedish citizen Mohamed Moumou, who is described by the United States Department of the Treasury as an "uncontested leader of an extremist group centered around the Brandbergen Mosque in Stockholm", was put on the United Nations Security Council Committee 1267 list of foreign terrorists.

-Investigative journalism uncovers discrimination against women
+Discrimination against women

 In 2012, the SVT program Uppdrag granskning visited 10 mosques once with a hidden camera and once with a visible camera.
 When the representatives were aware of being filmed, they stated that they supported values such as gender equality; however, when two undercover journalists posed as Muslim women with difficulties in their marriage, the answers from the majority of the visited imams were different.
 The imams told the women that they were expected to sleep with their husbands even if they did not want to and that they were to accept being beaten, and strongly discouraged them from going to the police.
 Since about half of the visited mosques receive state or local funding, they are expected to promote basic values of Swedish society, such as equal rights between genders and to counteract discrimination and violence.